carolinjcastro/spotify-hit-vs-flop/README.md

 ├── README.md               # Project overview and documentation (this file)

 Note: The dataset is loaded as-is and cleaned within the app.py script.
-You don’t need to modify the CSV beforehand.